 You can read the full poem in English and Japanese here.

 ‘Tomino’s Hell’ by Saijō Yaso was originally written in Japanese.
-Since the poem has been translated into English and it is that English version that will be analyzed in this article.
+Since the poem has been translated into English.
+It is that English version that will be analyzed in this article.
 The line breaks, any rhyme or half-rhyme, as well as examples of other literary techniques such as alliteration or repetition, may not have existed in the original version.
 In this particular translation, the text has been separated into sets of four lines, known as quatrains.
 There are in total thirteen.
 The version of ‘Tomino’s Hell’ used in this analysis was translated by David Bowles.

 Stanzas One and Two